 Tuition waivers may be available during some semesters.
-The availability, requirements, and deadline for tuition waivers are available in the file desk outside the nursing department, the Department of Nursing or CHHS webpages, and on the Nursing Web Blog.
-Students are encouraged to check the bulletin board, nursing and college webpages, and blog frequently for information on the waivers.
+The availability, requirements, and deadline for tuition waivers are available in the Department of Nursing, CHHS webpages, and on the Nursing Department Facebook page.
+Students are encouraged to check the nursing and college webpages frequently for information on the waivers.